Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: subdate(date, INTERVAL expr unit)/ subdate(date, expr) subtracts the time interval expr from date; adddate(date, days) subtracts the second argument as integer number of days from date.
+Usage: subdate(date, INTERVAL expr unit) / subdate(date, days) subtracts the time interval expr from date; subdate(date, days) subtracts the second argument as integer number of days from date.
 If first argument is TIME, today's date is used; if first argument is DATE, time at midnight is used.

 Argument type: DATE/DATETIME/TIMESTAMP/TIME, INTERVAL/LONG